-There is no guaranteed way of delaying your period.
-If you are currently taking contraceptive pills, you can achieve a delay in your period by following the steps below.
+There is no guaranteed way to delay your period, but if you are already taking contraceptive pills, you can achieve a delay in your period by following these steps:

-It can take three to fours days after stopping Norethisterone to experience your menstrual period.
-Your next period bleed may be heavier but this is generally uncommon.
-You can always contact the doctor for further advice and reassurance.
+It can take three to four days after stopping Norethisterone to experience your menstrual period.
+Your next period may be heavier, but this is generally uncommon.
+You can always contact your prescriber for further advice and reassurance.